4tila/Amaterasu/README.md

     np.save(f'{path}{prefix}_tf_output_{book_i//5:04d}', tf_output)
 ```

- As it was said at the beginning as well as on the preprint, it was evaluated merely in-domain prediction so it was not used a separate set of books to generate test dataset as analyzing capabilities of generalization by the model seem too ambitious for a first work on this line of thought.
+ As it was said at the beginning as well as on the preprint, it was evaluated merely  prediction so it was not used a separate set of books to generate test dataset as analyzing capabilities of generalization by the model seem too ambitious for a first work on this line of thought.

 ### 4.5 Generation Of The Vocabulary